Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-\bmatches a set of characters at the beginning or end of a word\Bmatches a set of characters not at the beginning or end of a word
+\bmatches a word boundary (the position at the start or end of a word)\Bmatches a position that is not a word boundary

 Example: